-Debunking the Persistent Lie That Republicans and Democrats Switched Sides on Race
+Republicans and Democrats Did Not Switch Sides on Race

 Confronting an Inconvenient History

-When confronted with inconvenient history of their party regarding the issue of race, the United States Democratic Party members and its sycophantic followers insist that the Republican and Democratic Parties simply switched positions on race, after the Republicans had ushered in the Civil Rights Act of 1964.
-This falsehood can easily be laid to rest with a few pertinent facts.
+When confronted with inconvenient history of their party regarding the issue of race, the United States Democratic Party members and its sycophants insist that the Republican and Democratic Parties simply switched positions on race, after the Republicans had ushered in the Civil Rights Act of 1964.
+This ludicrous claim can easily be laid to rest with a few pertinent facts.

-After Abraham Lincoln's Emancipation Proclamation followed by a bloody Civi War to end slavery, Democrats had been lobbying for and passing legislation such as the Jim Crow laws and Black Codes for over a century—all designed to keep the black population from enjoying the fruits of citizenship.
+On January 1, 1863, President Abraham Lincoln signed the Emancipation Proclamation, which stated "that all persons held as slaves are, and henceforward shall be free."
+The country had already been suffering three years of a bloody Civi War to end slavery.
+Democrats had been lobbying for and passing legislation such as the Jim Crow laws and Black Codes for over a century—all designed to keep the black population from enjoying the fruits of citizenship.

 Allegedly, Johnson quipped, “I'll have those ni**ers voting Democrat for the next 200 years.”
 That infamous statement clearly reveals where Johnson's loyalties lay: with acquiring power for the Democratic Party and not for the African American citizens.